Fiann Paul

-Fiann is known for being the fastest ocean rower (2016) and the most record-breaking ocean rower (2017).
-As of 2020, he is the first and only person to achieve the Ocean Explorers Grand Slam (performing open-water crossings on each of the five oceans using human-powered vessels).
-For comparison, about 70 people have achieved the land Explorers Grand Slam.
+Paul is the fastest ocean rower (2016) and the most record-breaking ocean rower (2017).
+In 2019, he led the first human-powered transit (by rowing) across the Drake Passage, and the first human-powered expedition on the Southern Ocean.
+As of 2020, he is the first and only person to achieve the Ocean Explorers Grand Slam, performing open-water crossings on each of the five oceans using human-powered vessels.